Computing closed essential surfaces in 3-manifolds: Preliminaries

 In this paper, we are interested in \emph{closed} essential surfaces in a compact, irreducible, orientable 3--manifold $M$ (given by a triangulation).
 The universal coefficients theorem and Poincar\'e duality give a natural isomorphism $H_1(M; \Z) \cong H_2(M, \partial M; \Z),$ and it is well-known that every non-trivial class in the latter group is represented by an essential surface in $M$.
 In particular, if $M$ is closed and $b_1(M)>0,$ then $M$ contains a (necessarily closed) essential surface.
 Using the intersection pairing and a standard \emph{half-lives-half-dies} argument, one obtains the analogous criterion that if $\partial M\neq \emptyset$ and $2b_1(M)>b_1(\partial M),$ then $M$ contains a closed essential surface.

 Since the calculation of homology with integer coefficients reduces to computing Smith Normal Form of the (generally sparse) boundary matrices, our general approach is to first check if the existence of closed essential surfaces follows from homology.
+From a computation perspective, this is sensible because the Smith normal form of an integer matrix is computable in polynomial time \cite{Kannan-polynomial-1979}.